Dyspian/thecryptojimmy/README.md

 - 👋 Hi, I’m @thecryptojimmy
-- 👀 I’m interested in solidity
+- 👀 I’m interested in web3 Dapps and Python
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning Solidity
 - 📫 you can reach me on instagram @salaujimmy

 <!---